Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

 \para{High-$k$ behavior} The range of modes with $\ae m_\cphi \kappa < k < \aRH m_\cphi \kappa$ are populated by the inflaton's coherent oscillations between the end of inflation and the end of reheating.
-The calculation is similar to the conformally-coupled scalar, discussed above.
-One notable difference is that the cross section for gravitational production via inflaton annihilations $\cphi \cphi \to \chi \chi$ is enhanced relative to the conformally-coupled calculation by a factor of $m_\cphi^4 / m^4$.
-Consequently the spectrum is insensitive to the mass: \bes{ \frac{a^3 n_k}{\ae^3 \He^3} \approx C \tk^{-3/2} \quad \text{for $\dfrac{m_\cphi \kappa}{\He} < \tk < \taRH \dfrac{m_\cphi \kappa}{\He}$} \com } where $C \approx (9/256 \pi) (m_\cphi / \He)^{3/2} \kappa^{5/2}$ for Quadratic Inflation.
-This mass insensitivity can be observed on \fref{fig:es-minimal} as the three red curves appear to converge at large $\tk$.
+The calculation is similar to the previously discussed conformally coupled scalar.
+One notable difference is that the cross section for gravitational production via inflaton annihilations $\cphi \cphi \to \chi \chi$ is enhanced relative to the conformally coupled calculation by a factor of $m_\cphi^4 / m^4$.
+Consequently the spectrum is insensitive to the mass, \bes{ \frac{a^3 n_k}{\ae^3 \He^3} \approx C \tk^{-3/2} \quad \text{for $\dfrac{m_\cphi \kappa}{\He} < \tk < \taRH \dfrac{m_\cphi \kappa}{\He}$} \com } where $C \approx (9/256 \pi) (m_\cphi / \He)^{3/2} \kappa^{5/2}$ for quadratic inflation.
+This mass insensitivity is shown in \fref{fig:es-minimal}, as the three red curves appear to converge at large $\tk$.

-\para{Minimally-coupled scalar: summary} To summarize, the numerical results in \fref{fig:es-minimal} for CGPP of a massive scalar field that is minimally coupled to gravity are well described by the following analytical approximations: \ba{ \frac{a^3n_k}{\ae^3\He^3} \approx \left\{ \right. } provided that $m \ll \He < m_\cphi$.
-As $m$ rises to approach $3\He/2$, the low-$k$ power law begins tilting blue-ward as $\tk^{3 - 2 \mathrm{Re}[\nu]}$, and the peak at $\tk_\star^\mathrm{(late)} = \tm^{1/3}$ moves toward $\tk = 1$, which pinches off the intermediate $\tk^{-3}$ behavior revealing an exponential suppression.
-As $m$ grows to exceed $m_\cphi$ the $\tk^{-3/2}$ power-law tail gives way to a $\tk^{-15/2}$ power law tail associated with $4\cphi \to \chi\chi$ scattering.
+\para{Minimally coupled scalar: summary} To summarize, the numerical results in \fref{fig:es-minimal} for CGPP of a massive scalar field that is minimally coupled to gravity are well described by the following analytical approximations, \ba{ \frac{a^3n_k}{\ae^3\He^3} \approx \left\{ \right. \com } provided that $m \ll \He < m_\cphi$.
+As $m$ rises to approach $3\He/2$, the low-$k$ power law begins tilting toward blue as $\tk^{3 - 2 \mathrm{Re}[\nu]}$, and the peak at $\tk_\star^\mathrm{(late)} = \tm^{1/3}$ moves toward $\tk = 1$, which pinches off the intermediate $\tk^{-3}$ behavior revealing an exponential suppression.
+As $m$ grows to exceed $m_\cphi$, the $\tk^{-3/2}$ power-law tail gives way to a $\tk^{-15/2}$ power-law tail associated with $4\cphi \to \chi\chi$ scattering.